oguzhnkurt/Java_Exercises/README.md

 # Java_Exercises

-These exercises are homework for Patika.dev java lessons.
+These exercises are homework for Patika.dev Java lessons.